viggyfresh/SSSYI/README.md

 		a.
 Username: root
 		b.
 Password: root
 		c.
 Host: localhost, port 5555
+		d.
+Go into the server settings and set interactive_timeout and wait_timeout to INT_MAX (2147483)
 	2. Import schema: etldb.mwb
 		a.
 This file is checked in with the Git project and is located in the root directory of the project
 		b.
 Using MySQL Workbench, import this model and apply it to your DB
+			i.
+Mainly, what we need is "create schema etl_db", + "create table etl_db.etl_count" + "create table etl_db.etl_data"... ii.
+You can actually just copy the SQL statements and run those scripts on your database, if the model frightens you off
 	3. Verify schema
 		a.
 Ensure that your schema is called "etl_db"
 		b.
 Make sure there are 2 tables: etl_db.etl_count (total count) and etl_db.etl_data (actual listing data)